DravenWB/Get_Sensitivity_Labeling/SharePoint/Groupless Teams SIte Correction/README.md

-# Groupless Teams Site Correction
+# Groupless Teams Site Correction | BETA
-# WARNING: Alpha Script - Not fully validated and feature configured yet.

 ## Description:
 - This script is intended to identify all Teams sites in a tenant without an M365 group and dynamically re-create them with the default group name normally applied by the system.